Neocrete is a New Zealand-based company focused on reducing the carbon footprint of concrete and improving its performance

 through technology and innovation.

 D5 products are based on innovation spanning more than 20 years.
 Invented by Dr Oleg Bazoev, they have been used in overseas projects ranging from high-rises to hydro-power stations.
-Neocrete was founded in New Zealand in 2018 by Dr Bazoev’s daughter Zarina Bazoeva and Matt Kennedy-Good.
-Neocrete’s mission is to improve the performance and sustainability of the building sector.
+Neocrete was founded in New Zealand by Dr Bazoev’s daughter Zarina Bazoeva and Matt Kennedy-Good.
+Since 2018, New Zealand-based innovation has adapted D5 to focus on reducing the carbon footprint of concrete for local industry.

 Neocrete in Media